 A THOUGHT FOR TODAY:

-After reading a chapter like this, I can’t help but wonder how trusting I am today.
+When thinking of significant change, transition, and upheaval, I can’t help but wonder how trusting I am today.
 Yes, we lost our son and survived.
-But what if the storm devastated the country turning my life upside down and inside out?
+But what if a storm devastated the country such that it turned life upside down and inside out?
 Would I fall apart like an impoverished slave whose life is gripped by the hands of fate?
-Or, would I walk tall in royal grace and honour (contrary to my circumstances), trusting in a bigger picture and higher power.
-Would I be “worthy of the crown” if that crown was FAITH.
+Or, would I walk tall in royal grace and honour (contrary to my circumstances), while trusting in a bigger picture and higher power?
+Would I be “worthy of the crown” if that crown was FAITH?

-I doubt if anyone could reach the “bottom of the barrel” as Esther had done in today’s chapter.
+I doubt if anyone could reach the ‘bottom of the barrel’ as Esther had done in today’s chapter.
 She became a female orphan of war in exile as a child.
-Reduced to poverty and servitude, Esther now faced an extremely high chance of entering her adult years as little more than a ‘prisoner mistress’ with no light at all at the end of the tunnel.
-But with no qualifications for royalty at all, Esther seems to conduct herself with a level of royal grace worthy of the crown.
-This clearly appealing to everyone who come in contact with her.[v9]
-In turn, the Creator God weaves ‘a repeat story’ of protection, blessing, and grace in the worst possible circumstances for those who stand tall trusting in Him.
+Reduced to poverty and servitude in a foreign country, Esther now faced an extremely high chance of entering her adult years as little more than a prisoner-concubine with no light at all at the end of the escape tunnel.
+But with no qualifications for royalty at all, Esther seems to conduct herself with a level of royal grace that seemed ‘worthy of the crown’ to everyone who come in contact with her.[v9, 15b] In turn, the Creator God weaves yet another ‘repeat story’ of protection, blessing, and grace in the worst possible circumstances for those who stand tall while trusting in Him.
 After a four-year period without a Queen for the Persian Empire, Esther is declared to be qualified for royalty.

 Read More? …CLICK on “14 July – Additional Notes”